Football Shooting Drills

 Training points:

-• Highlight the importance of a quality first touch.
-The better a player’s first touch is the better chance they have to score.
+• Highlight the importance of ball control.
+A quality first touch means a better chance to score.

 • Encourage shooters to receive, turn and shoot as quickly as possible to mimic game speeds.